alphagov/email-alert-api/README.md

   * A publication event that creates or changes a content item
   * The representation of that event for the purpose of sending emails

-- **Delivery attempt**:
-  * An attempt to send a generated email to a subscriber using the external email notification services
-  * Can be multiple attempts per email if there are errors

-- **Digest run**:
-  * One batch of either daily or weekly digests representing a particular subscription that has a start and end time and a set of subscribers to send emails to

-- **Email**:
+- **Message**:
-  * An email generated from one or more content changes with a subject line and body, to be sent to subscribers
+  * A message, distinct from a content change, that can be sent to subscribers of a list

-- **Matched content change**:
-  * A content change that has been matched to a set of subscribers who will receive an email about it
+  * The representation of that event for the purpose of sending emails

 - **Subscriber list**:
+  * A particular titled list that a user can sign up to
-  * A set of criteria that users can subscribe to in order to receive emails (eg. all publications by HMRC)
+  * Contains criteria to determine which notifications a subscriber will receive (eg. all publications by HMRC)

 - **Subscriber**:
   * A user who has subscribed to one or more subscriber lists

 - **Subscription**:
   * The relationship between a subscriber and the subscription lists they are subscribed to

+- **Digest run**:
+  * One batch of either daily or weekly digests representing a particular subscription that has a start and end time and a set of subscribers to send emails to

+- **Email**:
+  * An email generated from content changes or messages to be sent to subscribers

+- **Delivery attempt**:
+  * An attempt to send a generated email to a subscriber using the external email notification services
+  * Can be multiple attempts per email if there are errors

 ## Technical documentation